by ProcureDeskLast Updated : Mar-19-2022

 It is very hard for the AP team to match the invoices with the purchase orders with manual invoice processing.

-If there is no purchase order, the team must rely on getting approvals from stakeholders, which is constant back and forth.
+If there is no purchase order, the team must rely on getting approvals from stakeholders, which is a constant back and forth.

 Since the process is manual, it is hard to ensure everyone follows it.